DU student dies after jumping off a Japan Garden City building

-Police and local sources said Zaina along with her family would live on the second floor of the building.
+Police and local sources said Zaina lived in an apartment of the second floor with her family.
 Her father was an engineer at the local government and engineering department.
-She went to the rood at 5:00pm on Wednesday.
-She locked the door of the roof from outside.
+She went to the roof at 5:00pm on Wednesday.
+She locked the door of the roof from inside.
 It was raining at the time.
-At one stage the guard told her to keep the door open but she did not listen to her.
-Later she jumped from the roof and died at the spot
+At one stage the guard told her to keep the door open but she did not listen to him.
+Later she jumped from the roof and died at the spot.

 Adabar police station officials recovered her body.

 She is from Valial of Noakhali sadar.
-She was elder among a brother and a daughter.
+She was elder of the two siblings.

-"My life is a failed one.
+"My life is a failure.
 I could not make my parents happy.
 I could not make others happy either.
-Nothing will happen, if I die," police official Mujib quoted this from the note as saying.
+Nobody will bother, if I die," police official Mujib quoted this from the note as saying.